Vukprogramming/VK-Shell/README.md

 this project is still unfinished

 **The current commands are:**
-* Echo: prints out any string you input
+* Echo: Prints out any string you input
 * get/osInfo: Prints out what OS you are currently using
-* help: prints out all the commands and what they do
+* help: Prints out all the commands and what they do
 * crls: Clears the screen using ANSI escape codes (may not work in windows cmd if you didnt set up ANSI escape codes)
 * add: Adds two numbers
 * sub: Subtracts two numbers